-You may find that you cannot access specific sites (like Facebook, Twitter, or torrent-related) at university, school, or work.
+You may find that you cannot access specific sites (like Facebook, Twitter, or torrent-based services) at university, school, or work.
 In this case, your service provider (which is, for example, your university) receives all DNS addresses automatically, and they are processed via a DNS resolver.

-With a DNS resolver like Trust DNS, these requests are sent to a private server and encrypted with DNS over TLS or DNS over HTTPS, and it’s hard to decipher that those are DNS requests.
+With a DNS resolver, these requests are sent to a private server and encrypted with DNS over TLS or DNS over HTTPS, and it’s hard to decipher that those are DNS requests.
 That’s why your provider can’t overtake and change them – and you can access the blocked sites you want to browse.

 Do I need a VPN, or is a DNS resolver enough?